Do you need to use an eye cream? Ask a bunch of dermatologists and estheticians to weigh in, and you're bound to get conflicting answers.

 But if the darkness is actually hyperpigmentation, then an eye cream could be useful if it contains brightening ingredients such as vitamin C, kojic acid or niacinamide.
 Check out Farmacy Cheer Up Brightening Vitamin C Eye Cream, SkinMedica Uplifting Eye Serum or Dr. Dennis Gross Stress SOS Eye Cream.

-The Best Eye Creams to Try
+The Best Eye Creams for Your Skin

 Alright, now for a few product recommendations!
 If you do want to go ahead and use an eye cream, these are some of the best ones I've found.